Advantages of a limited company.

 Registering your company provides a level of protection for your business name.

 There are strict rules for choosing a company name.
-When initially picking a name you should not choose a name which is too similar to an existing company name on the register of companies at Companies House.
+When initially picking a name you should not choose a company name which is too similar to an existing company name on the register of companies at Companies House.
 If you do the existing Company might object to your chosen name and you will have to change your company name or appeal to the company names tribunal where there is a risk you lose your appeal and are required to pay costs and still have to change your company name.

 The reverse of course applies.
 If you discover another more recently registered company has a name that is too similar to your own, you may register an objection with Companies House who may agree and issue an order that the other company changes their name.